Trust-Ayeni/Udacity-ALX-T-NanoDegree/1. Introduction to Data Analysis/Project/readme.md

 # PROJECT DETAILS

 ## Introduction
-For the final project, you will conduct your own data analysis and create a file to share that documents your findings.
+For the final project, i conducted my own data analysis and create a file to share that documents your findings.
 You should start by taking a look at your dataset and brainstorming what questions you could answer using it.
-Then you should use pandas and NumPy to answer the questions you are most interested in, and create a report sharing the answers.
-You will not be required to use inferential statistics or machine learning to complete this project, but you should make it clear in your communications that your findings are tentative.
-This project is open-ended in that we are not looking for one right answer.
+Then i used pandas and NumPy to answer the questions you are most interested in, and create a report sharing the answers.
+I will not be required to use inferential statistics or machine learning to complete this project, but i made it clear in my communications that findings are tentative.
+This project is open-ended in that the reviewers are not looking for one right answer.

 ### Step One - Choose Your Data Set
 Click this link (available in a Google doc here) to open a document with links and information about data sets that you can investigate for this project.
 You must choose one of these datasets to complete the project.